Understanding the Stages of Gum Disease

 • Poor oral hygiene.
 Inadequate brushing and flossing allow plaque to build up and harden.

 • Smoking.
-Tobacco use is a major risk factor because it restricts blood flow to the gums, lowers saliva production, and leads to dry mouth.
+Tobacco use restricts blood flow to the gums and lowers saliva production.

 • Genetic predisposition.
-Some people are more prone to gum disease due to their genetic makeup.
+Some individuals are more susceptible due to their genetic makeup.

 • Diabetes.
 High blood sugar levels can increase the risk of infections, including gum disease.

 • Certain medications.
-Drugs that reduce saliva flow, such as antihistamines and antidepressants, can lead to gum problems.
+Drugs that reduce saliva flow (like antihistamines or antidepressants) may contribute to gum problems.

 The Four Stages of Gum Disease

-Gum disease progresses through four distinct stages, each with unique symptoms and severity.
-Dentists use techniques like dental probes to measure gingival pocket depth: 1-3 mm is healthy, while 4 mm or higher indicates gum disease.
-Early recognition can help you prevent serious oral health damage.
+Gum disease progresses through four stages, each with unique symptoms and severity.
+Dentists often measure gingival pocket depth to assess severity: 1-3 mm is healthy, whereas 4 mm or higher can indicate gum disease.
+Early recognition helps prevent serious oral health damage.

 1. Gingivitis